TheRoks/therokscom/blog/content/posts/2020/12/advanced-git-commands/index.md

 ### Conflicts

-When working on long running branches, you'll do more than one rebase on your branch.
+When working on long-running branches, you'll do more than one rebase on your branch.
 To prevent you'll have to resolve the same conflicts over and over again, enable the git feature: Reuse recorded resolution.
-This will record and reuse previous conflicts resolutions.
+This will record and reuse previous conflict resolutions.

 ```bash
 git config --global rerere.enabled true